-Cumulative change in the return series are additionally examined for two events, the first COVID-19 incidence in Italy and WHO declaration of COVID-19 a global pandemic, that have been characterized by clustering of significance across multiple parametric and nonparametric tests.
+Cumulative changes in the return series are additionally examined for two events, the first COVID-19 incidence in Italy and WHO declaration of COVID-19 a global pandemic, that have been characterized by clustering of significance across multiple parametric and nonparametric tests.
 In this case the event window is set to be shorter (10 days).
 The Figure 1 shows the results when no control variables are included in the model and Figure 2 is related to the extended model (i.e. market model) with Crobex index returns as a control variable.
 The left panel shows the results for the first COVID-19 incidence in Italy and the right panel is related to the WHO declaration of global pandemic.
 In both cases the null hypothesis of the abnormality of returns can’t be rejected since the full line, representing the stock returns, is inside 95% confidence intervals denoted by the dotted lines.

 Overall, the results point to the significant negative effect of COVID-19 pandemic on the returns of tourist stocks listed on the ZSE.
 When the event window is defined in broader terms we observe clusters of significance across variety of tests around two events, the first official incidence of COVID-19 in Italy and WHO declaration of global pandemic.
 This result implies the importance of international and global events for trends on the Croatian capital market.
 This result is robustly confirmed with the rage of parametric and nonparametric tests.
-Furthermore, this finding is corroborated with shorter event window specification and robust to inclusion of external variable controlling for the overall market return.
-The descriptive statistics point to the significant effect of COVID-19 pandemic on the tourist stocks in the comparable size to the general market and also very similar to the other sectors.
-Therefore, we conclude that COVID-19 pandemic had a similar market wide effect and no particular sector effect is present.
-It is also interesting to note that international events potentially carry higher importance for the local stock market trends than local epidemiological policy.
-This result implies a high level of international capital integration for the ZSE.
+Furthermore, this finding is corroborated with shorter event window specification and shows robustness with respect to inclusion of external variable controlling for the overall market return.
+The descriptive statistics point to the significant effect of COVID-19 pandemic on the tourist stocks in the comparable size to the general market and also very similar to the other stock market sectors.
+Therefore, we conclude that COVID-19 pandemic had an equal market wide effect and no particular sector effect is can be identified.
+It is also interesting to note that results imply that international events potentially carry a higher importance for the local stock market trends than local epidemiological policy.

 CONCLUSION